Before doing this activity you may need to read the text you will find at the end

 I told you, I ______________________ with you today, I've got many things to do | won't stay / 'm not going to stay |

-I don't need a hotel in Salamanca because I ______________________ stay with my brother | will / am going to |
+Next Saturday I ______________________ with my friends to the cinema | will go / go / am going |

 I can't go, I ______________________ mum this afternoon | 'm helping / will help |

-I'm nervous because I ______________________ open my presents | 'm going to / will |
+I'm nervous because I ______________________ open my presents | will / 'm going to |

 That cliff looks dangerous.
 One of these days it ______________________ fall down and kill someone. | will / is going to |